GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/docs/3_RNAseq.md

-# RNA-seq Mapping And Count Data Workflow
+# RNA-Seq Mapping And Count Data Workflow

 This material is extracted from the [RNA-seq workshop](https://github.com/GenomicsAotearoa/RNA-seq-workshop) Lesson